 A deep, thick carpet of lawn is an extremely appealing goal for most homeowners.
 Sometimes, however, sod must be removed for any number of reasons and that is when the importance of a good sod cutter is paramount.
 Sod cutters come in various forms and you can avoid back-breaking drudgery by choosing the best method for your job at the outset.

 The Importance of Removing Sod Properly

 First, it is important to understand the significance of removing sod properly.
-Maybe you want to work on a garden and have to remove grass first, or maybe you want to remove your grass and use a different type.
-The situations can differ, but removing sod can be incredibly difficult after grass has rooted.
-Sod cutters remove the grass and a thin layer of dirt underneath so that when you go to lay the new sod, it is flat and even with other parts of your lawn.
+Removing sod can be incredibly difficult after grass has rooted.
+Sod cutters, a sod remover tool, remove the grass and a thin layer of dirt underneath so that when you go to lay the new sod, it is flat and even with other parts of your lawn.
 If you don’t remove the thin layer of dirt underneath and once you go to plant the new sod, the sod will be laid on top of the dirt you didn’t remove.
 The new grass will not be level with pre-existing parts of your lawn.